 Consult a third-party custody attorney at David J. Crouse & Associates today.

 The family law attorneys at David J. Crouse and Associates often work with non-traditional or blended family situations.
 We handle all cases with the attention and compassion our clients — and especially the children involved — deserve.
-We have helped all manner of clients, such as step-parents, brothers and sisters, aunts and uncles, and grandparents, resume relationships with children, or obtain primary placement of children.
+We have helped all types of Spokane clients, such as step-parents, brothers and sisters, aunts and uncles, and grandparents, resume relationships with children, or obtain primary placement of children.

 If you are attempting to establish visitation or custody of a child, or wish to contest a non-parent’s visitation or custody, our attorneys can advise and represent you.
-We invite you to contact our office for an appointment to discuss your rights and obligations in a third-party custody action: 509-624-1380.
+We invite you to contact our Spokane office for an appointment to discuss your rights and obligations in a third-party custody action: 509-624-1380.